 To understand photography is to understand light.
 Finding light.
 Using light.
 Redirecting light.
 Blocking light.
 Colors of light.
 Light.
 Your camera and lenses work in tandem to let light in.
 They also work in tandem prevent light from coming in.

 Every photograph has a three-point DNA signature.
-Your shutter speed, lens aperture (f/stop) setting and your ISO choices are the ingredients you use to bring in the light you want, to block the light you don’t want.
+Your shutter speed, lens aperture (f/stop) setting and your ISO choices are the tools you use to bring in the light you want and to block the light you don’t want.

 Aside from being able to preview your picture on the back of your camera, the fact that digital cameras allow you to change ISO settings from shot to shot is one of the biggest game-changers in photography.

 Above: This photo was taken at ISO 100 with a Canon D30 (Canon's first DSLR).
 The lens was a Canon 200mm f/2.8 set at f/3.2.
 The low ISO 100 gives a pure, clean display of color and light shades.

 Everything comes down to personal taste but there is an unwritten rule that we want to have the least amount of noise in our pictures.
 You set your ISO based on the amount of light you have available.

 If you have a lot of light (bright sunny day) you can use your lowest ISO setting.
 Usually that is ISO 100.
 Professional cameras can go as low as ISO 50 and even lower if money is no object for you.)

 In low light photography (bar scene or at night) you want to employ a higher ISO, like ISO 800.
 Better cameras will have ISOs that can higher than ISO 100,000.
 But don’t think that ISO 100,000 doesn’t come without some issues.